sluongng/java-num-2-vietnamese/README.md

 Vietnamese currency is most common to be used in "thousands" unit.
 E.g. 500 VND is the smallest paper bill, 1000 or 2000 VND is the most common bill still in circulation at the time of writting this.
 It does not make a lot of sense to support decimal places since most of the calculation result will have left over numbers placed within the 1000 VND margin.
-Its common in Vietnam to accept anything smaller than 1 VND to be nelegible.
+Its common in Vietnam to accept that anything smaller than 1 VND to be nelegible.

 ## Testing